andrey-zherikov/argparse/docs/topics/Supported-types.md

 | `true`,`yes`,`y` | true   |
 | `false`,`no`,`n` | false  |

+Data types that are considered as boolean flags are regular `bool` and a function accepting boolean parameter `... flag(bool)`.

 ## Numbers and strings

 Numeric (according to `std.traits.isNumeric`) and string (according to `std.traits.isSomeString`) data types are